Outbox vs Persistent Publisher: Choosing the Right One

 default_factory=dict,

 description="Non-standard event headers.
-Correlation ID and event type are"
+Correlation ID, event_id, and event"

-+ " transmitted as event headers, but added as such within the publisher"
++ " type are transmitted as event headers, but added as such within the publisher"

 + " protocol.
 The headers here are any additional header that need to be sent.",